xmidt-org/docs/content/docs/operating/getting_started/petasos.md

         passingOnly: true
     vnodeCount: 211
 ```
-Petasos is watching for the other talarias.
+Petasos is now using consul to watch for talarias.

 _**NOTE**_: if you have certs available change http to https.
 HTTP should never
 be run in production